|

 The default

-Vista firewall with no problems.
+alongside your Vista or 7 firewall with no problems.

 3rd party